top of page

 image_edited.jpg

-The developer has planned 12 Four Story Apartment buildings and 53 townhomes on an infill lot with only one access point.
+The developer has planned twelve 3 and 4 Story Apartment buildings and 53 townhomes on an infill lot with only one access point.
 The site is surrounding by single family residences and would be about 7 times as dense as the neighboring communities.

 NOW is the time to show our opposition and concern to the Arvada City Council and other involved authorities.